hpfem/hermes3d/doc/install.rst

     against in case you have some more requirements to fulfill.
 For example, if your PETSc is compiled with X11 support you need to link against X11 libs.
 Then you list all the libraries here.
+  * ``OUTPUT_DIR`` -- set this to a directory that will contain the output files like solutions, convergence graphs, etc. Setting this to ``"."`` will write these files into the current directory.

+Another way how to configure the build process is to use ``ccmake``.
+Then the most of the options listed above can be set via textual UI.
+The paths where your packages sit have to be specified in ``CMake.vars`` the same way as mentioned above.

 Notes
 -----